shinrich/trafficserver/doc/admin-guide/files/records.config.en.rst

    should improve the situation.
 Note that this setting should only be used by expert system tuners, and will not be beneficial with random fiddling.

+.. ts:cv:: CONFIG proxy.config.stop.shutdown_timeout INT 0
+   :reloadable:

+   The shutdown timeout(in seconds) to apply when stopping Traffic Server, in which ATS can initiate graceful shutdowns.
+It only supports HTTP/2 graceful shutdown for now.
+Stopping Traffic Server here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.

 Network
 =======